sapcc/limes/docs/users/api-v1-specification.md

 For resources belonging to a cluster-local service (the default), the reported quota and usage is aggregated only over domains in this cluster.
-For resources belonging to a shared service, the reported quota and usage is aggregated over all domains in all clusters, and will thus be the same for every cluster listed.
+For resources belonging to a shared service, the reported quota and usage is aggregated over all domains in all clusters (and will thus be the same for every cluster listed), unless the query parameter `local` is given.
 Shared services are indicated by the `shared` key on the service level (which defaults to `false` if not specified).

 ## POST /v1/domains/discover